 Some members of your group may also want to explore one or more tools to visualize climate projections for the future.
 These tools describe results from global climate models and the conditions they project for the future.

-» List weather- and climate-related threats that could affect each asset.
+Take a step: List weather- and climate-related hazards that could affect each asset you listed.

-For each asset-threat pair in your table, describe the potential damage or consequences you could see if the threat occurs.
+For each asset-hazard pair in your table, describe the potential damage or consequences you could see if the hazard occurs.
 Consequences from historical events are also useful as benchmarks.
 These are the situations you want to avoid; the descriptions can be useful in later steps for gauging the effectiveness (or lack thereof) of any interventions you implement.

-» Describe the potential and/or historical consequences that could result if the threats you listed occur.
+Take a step: Describe the potential and/or historical consequences that could result if the hazards you listed occur.

 Decide what your group is agreeing to work on.